33Yasin/JAVA/README.md

 Here you can find codes and explanations about the basics of Java.
-Also in "mini projects" file, you will see some good and basic java projects for beginner.
 I recommend you look at them in this order:
 1-Intro
 2-Variables